pnp/List-Formatting/samples/generic-open-file-as-pdf/README.md

 # Customise SharePoint Online Columns Using JSON - Column Formatting

 ### Open file as pdf
-This Json can be applied to a calculated column to render a link that will open an Office Document as a pdf.
-It relies on the sharepoint 2.0 rest api.
-The --driveurl-- placeholder in the json needs to be replaced with the correct driveurl for the docuement library where the JSON Is being used.
+This JSON can be applied to a calculated column to render a link that will open an Office Document as a pdf.
+It relies on the SharePoint 2.0 rest api.
+The --driveurl-- placeholder in the JSON needs to be replaced with the correct driveurl for the document library where the JSON Is being used.
-To Get the driveurl navigate to https://tenant.sharepoint.com/sites/sitename/_api/v2.0/drives
+To get the driveurl navigate to https://tenant.sharepoint.com/sites/sitename/_api/v2.0/drives

 Find the entry where the "name" attribute is the Title of the library where you want to use this JSON.